TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 global variable pointing to the current :c:type:`PyThreadState`: it can be retrieved using :c:func:`PyThreadState_Get`.

-Releasing the GIL from extension code
+Releasing the GIL kutoka extension code
 -------------------------------------

 Most extension code manipulating the :term:`GIL` has the following simple